 Feel free to send issue and bugs reports to email@example.com.
 Changes and updates can be found here.

-To use this tool, input the troop levels, counts, and morale for each army and fill in other relevant data.
+To use this tool, input the troop levels, counts, and HP for each army and fill in other relevant data.
 Leaving something out or misspecifying something can often result in large differences from the game result.
-To run the battle click one of the "To Battle" buttons.
+To run the battle click one of the "Start Battle" buttons.

 Why would I want to use it?

 The obvious reason would be to get an idea of how effective a future battle may be and how best to approach it.
 For new players that don't have a feel for how battles work it would be helpful to explore different scenarios to see how things tend to go.
 For more advanced players it could help in discovering new battle scenarios and for optimizing troops production.

 Below are descriptions of what different input settings mean.
 They are listed in the order they appear on the page.

 There are always two armies or sides, A and B, representing two opponents fighting each other.
 If two stacks are attacking each other it makes a difference which side they are on.
 Army A will always attack first.
 Which stack attacks first can make a difference in the outcome of a battle so it is good to know which stack it is and put it in Army A. If you are unsure you can try switching sides and see how the results differ.
 Again, this only applies if both stacks are attacking each other.
 If, for example, a stack in one army is attacking a stack that is just defending, it will make no difference which side they are on.

 You must select one of the four doctrines.
 The calculator will automatically adjust stats based on which doctrine you are playing.